-A large Sanitary Sewer trunk main is required through the site from east to west to accommodate planned future growth to the north and west of this site.
+A large sanitary sewer trunk main is required through the site from east to west to accommodate planned future growth to the north and west of this site.
 A contract zoning agreement was finalized with the developer on August 9, 2022, at time of rezoning to ensure financing and construction of the main.
 The main is required for future growth beyond this site and as such must be installed with this subdivision.
-An amended rezoning agreement is required due to the amended Master Plan; however, the terms of the cost-sharing are not changing.